jianglong98/windsurf/README.md

 ## Features

 ### User Features
-- Browse available massage services with detailed descriptions and pricing
+- Browse available massage services with detailed descriptions, pricing, and images
 - Book appointments by selecting service, date, and available time slots
+- Visual service selection with images to enhance the booking experience
 - View and manage personal bookings
 - Contact form for inquiries and feedback
 - Responsive design for mobile and desktop devices